apache/pekko/docs/src/main/paradox/typed/index.md

 ---
-project.description: Using Pekko to build reliable multi-core applications distributed across a network that scale up and scale out.
+project.description: Using Apache Pekko to build reliable multi-core applications distributed across a network that scale up and scale out.
 ---
 # Actors